Understanding Erikson's Psychosocial Stages of Development: A complete walkthrough

 Stage 3: Initiative vs. Guilt (Preschool: 3-5 years)

 Preschoolers are brimming with curiosity and a desire to explore their world.
 This stage is characterized by the conflict between initiative and guilt.
 Children begin to assert their power and control through imaginative play, social interactions, and taking on new responsibilities.
-Encouragement and support for their initiatives foster a sense of purpose and direction.
-Conversely, excessive criticism or punishment can lead to feelings of guilt, self-doubt, and a reluctance to take initiative.
-This stage is crucial for the development of a sense of purpose and direction in life.
+So encouragement and support for their initiatives build a sense of purpose and direction.
+Consider this: conversely, excessive criticism or punishment can lead to feelings of guilt, self-doubt, and a reluctance to take initiative. **This stage is crucial for the development of a sense of purpose and direction in life.

 Stage 4: Industry vs. Inferiority (School Age: 6-11 years)